-- Each State Party may, at the time of signature, ratification, acceptance or approval of or accession to this Convention, declare that it does not consider itself bound by paragraph 2.137 The other States Parties shall not be bound by paragraph 2 of this article with respect to any State Party that has made such a reservation. - Any State Party that has made a reservationdeclaration in accordance with article 63, paragraph of this article, may at any time withdraw that reservationdeclaration by notification to the depositary.138
+- 2. The other States Parties shall not be bound by paragraph 2 of this article with respect to any State Party that has made such a reservation. - 4.
+Any State Party that has made a reservation in accordance with paragraph 3 of this article, may at any time withdraw that reservation by notification to the depositary.
+158

-Article 64.
+Article 81.
 Amendments to the Convention

-- 1. After the expiry of five years from the entry into force of this Convention, a State Party may propose an amendment to this Convention, including a proposal to add or amend annexes. - 2.
-Any proposal for an amendment shall be communicated to the host of the meeting of the Conference of States Parties, depositary who shall circulate the proposal forthwith to all States Parties for the purpose of considering and deciding on the proposal at the next meeting of the Conference of States Parties.
-The host of next meeting of the Conference of States Parties.
-The host of next meeting of the Conference of States Parties The depositary shall also communicate proposed amendments to the signatories to this Convention and, for information, to the depositary.the host of the next meeting of the Conference of States Parties.
-Parties, as soon as the host has been designated - 3.
+- 1. After the expiry of five years from the entry into force of this Convention, a State Party may propose an amendment to this Convention. - 2.
+Any proposal for an amendment shall be communicated to the Secretariat, which shall circulate the proposal forthwith to all States Parties for the purpose of considering and deciding on the proposal at the next meeting of the Conference of States Parties.
+The Secretariat shall also communicate proposed amendments to the signatories to this Convention. - 3.
 States Parties shall make every effort to reach agreement on any proposed amendment to this Convention by consensus.
-If all efforts at consensus have been exhausted, and no agreement reached, the amendment shall as a last resort be adopted by a three-fourths majority vote of the Parties present and voting at the meeting. of the Conference of States Parties.
+If all efforts at consensus have been exhausted, and no agreement reached, the amendment shall, as a last resort, require for its adoption a three-fourths majority vote of the States Parties present and voting at the meeting of the Conference of States Parties.
 For the purposes of this article, States Parties present and voting means States Parties present and casting an affirmative or negative vote. - 4.
-The host of the Conference of States Parties shall communicate any adopted amendments to the depositary, which shall communicate the amendment to all States Parties and signatories of the Convention for ratification, acceptance or approval. - 5.
-Without prejudice to paragraph 6, an5.
-An amendment to this Convention adopted in accordance with this Article shall enter into force for the States Parties which have consented to be bound by it on the ninetieth day after the date of deposit of the second instrument of ratification, acceptance or approval of the amendment.
-Thereafter, the amendment shall enter into force for any other State Party on the ninetieth day after the date of deposit of its instrument of ratification, acceptance or approval of the amendment.
+The Secretariat shall communicate any adopted amendment to the Convention to all States Parties and signatories of the Convention for ratification, acceptance or approval. - 5.
+When amendments enter into force, they shall be binding on those States Parties which have accepted them.
+Other States Parties remain bound by the provisions of this Convention and any earlier amendment which they have accepted. - 6.
+Any amendment shall enter into force on the ninetieth day after the date of deposit by such State Party of its instrument of ratification, acceptance, or approval of the amendment.